chauhan057/GithubRepo/README.md

 ## Features

-- View a list of your tracked GitHub repositories.
+- View a list of your favorite GitHub repositories.
 - Add new repositories using the owner and repository name.
 - View repository details and open them in a browser.
 - Share repository details with other apps.